karate-with-a-z/365ConversionProject/README.md

 ## Overview

-This project aims to analyze student engagement and purchase behaviors using PostgreSQL queries and a Python script.
+This project aims to analyze student engagement and purchase behaviors for the 365 DataScience platform using PostgreSQL queries and a Python script.
 The PostgreSQL queries extract data about student interactions and calculate key metrics, while the Python script performs further analysis and visualization.

 ## Setup Instructions